Zamiell/jud6s/docs/room_changes.md

-# Room Changes
+# Room Changes - Balance

-The technical details of all of the room changes in the mod are listed here for those who want to know the specifics.
+Some rooms were purely changed for balance reasons.

 <br />